Estimated reading time: 7 minutes

 Oh Yeah, The Software Learning Curve

-Oh vacuous stare.
+Oh, vacuous stare.
 I gaze listlessly into the flat screen.
-How come I can’t figure out the next command?
-The instructions were very explicit; this procedure leads to the next alternate.
-Right?
+How come I can’t figure out the following command?
+The instructions were very explicit; this procedure should lead to the following alternate command.

 Not only am I challenged by software, but by a new piece of hardware, as well.

 Case in point – My Alesis ML-9600.
-It is a great piece of mastering hardware.
-When I was using a Digi 002 and Command 8 control surface, I would use the Alesis as a summing mixer.
+It is an excellent piece of mastering hardware.
+I used the Alesis as a summing mixer when using a Digi 002 and Command 8 control surface.
 That thing sat in the box for a year and a half before I broke it out.
 I may go back to using it; the digital to analog conversion on it is pretty awesome.

-You know, I think they tried harder in the late 1990’s and early 2000’s.
-I really do.
-The competition amongst rival companies led to some pretty outstanding Hard Drive Recorders and Digital Workstations.
+I think they tried harder in the late 1990s and early 2000s.
+The rival companies’ competition led to some outstanding Hard Drive Recorders and Digital Workstations.

 Case in point – Melodyne.
 I first encountered Melodyne when I downloaded Pro Tools 7.
-I thought it must be pretty cool because it was endorsed by Peter Gabriel.
+I thought it must be pretty cool because Peter Gabriel endorsed it.
 Good enough for Pete?
 Good enough for me.

+Back then, the learning curve was formidable.
 Even with helpful instructional videos, I would stare dazedly into my monitor.
-Flat screens were too expensive back then.

 The eternal void filled my brain, unable to comprehend commands necessary for execution.
-After much yelling at the computer screen, I decided to ignore the program.
-The thought was, “One day I will understand.”
+After much yelling at the computer screen, I ignored the program.
+The thought was, “One day, I will understand.”

 After several years of upgrades, I finally got it.
 Melodyne is now pretty darn intuitive.
-Thank you; I now dance in my captains chair as opposed to cursing the programmer’s mom.
-That’s not a way to behave; she is probably a pretty nice person.
+Thank you; I now dance in my captain’s chair instead of cursing the programmer’s mom.
+That’s not a way to behave; she is probably pretty nice.

 Oh Internet, Let Me Bow Before You

-You know it’s bad when your supposedly high band width connection bogs down because every household in your neighborhood uses the same provider.
-That connection is lightning fast at midnight, forget about daytime.
+You know it’s terrible when your supposedly high bandwidth connection bogs down because every household in your neighborhood uses the same provider.
+That connection is lightning fast at midnight; forget about daytime.